ledn-reviewer/ledn-frontend-challenge/README.md

   - In order to allow us to review HTML and CSS knowledge, the component to filter the transactions by its currency type should be coded from scratch, without using UI component libraries.

 * **Flexible requirements:**
-You MUST choose 2 of the following requirements:
+You must choose at least two optional requirements:

-  - Implement a solution capable of turning all transactions with a status of `inProgress` for a given planet to `blocked` using a planet ID.
+  - Make it possible for administrators to block all in progress transactions from a planet.
-  - Add additional controls to filter the planets by terrain and climate.
+  - Make it possible to filter the planets by terrain and climate.
-  - Create the UI from scratch without using any UI component libraries.
+  - Don't use any UI component libraries.
-  - Add multiple languages to the application.
+  - Add multiple languages to the application, without using an external library.
-    - This should be built from scratch, without the addition of a i18n library for it (such as react-i18next or react-intl).
-  - Add automated tests.
+  - Add automated testing.

-* **Testing and validation:**
+* **Documentation:**
   - Provide screenshots or recording of the final implementation.
   - Provide comprehensive guidelines for testing your data architecture.
   - Include step-by-step instructions for starting the solution.
-  - Provide which flexible requirements you have chosen.
+  - Describe the enhancements you chose and why.
-  - Provide within your documentation specific areas where AI was used (components, logic, styling, etc.).
+  - Provide within your documentation specific areas where AI was used.

 ## Evaluation Criteria

 Your submission will be evaluated based on:

-- **Code Quality**: Clean, maintainable, and well-structured code
-- **Technical Implementation**: Proper use of React, TypeScript, and React Query
-- **UI/UX Design**: Responsive design and user experience
-- **Problem-Solving**: How well you address the requirements
-- **AI Integration**: Thoughtful use of AI tools and clear documentation of their usage
+- Code Quality
+- Technical Implementation
+- UI/UX Design
+- Problem-Solving
+- Full Development Process
+- AI Usage

-**Important**: During the interview process, you may be asked to explain any part of your codebase, including sections where AI was used.
+During the interview process, you may be asked to explain any part of your codebase.
 Be prepared to discuss your decision-making process and demonstrate understanding of all implemented solutions.

+The requirements and evaluation criteria are vague on purpose, use your best judgment to implement the solution.
+Threat this as a production grade application.

 ## Technical documentation